denten-books/plain-text/2-device.md

 At some point, the Turing machine in the virtual world meets the material limits of the physical.
 Simulation engines like *Minecraft* and *Wireworld* do in some sense exist in the abstract, as code or even rules written on paper.
-But in another sense, they do not.
-They come fully into being only when instantiated within first-order, physical constrains that involve actual circuit boards and relay switches, or, at least, a pen and paper.
+In another sense, they do not.
+They come fully into being only when instantiated within first-order physical constrains that involve actual circuit boards and relay switches, or, at least, pen and paper.
 For this reason, the performance (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) of a Turing machine simulated within a virtual world like Minecraft cannot logically exceed the